Read Across America is coming up, and like many librarians, I am working on programming.

 Second Row

-Every Monday I have Literary Lions- where I am reading a book that students chose- I think that I am going to change this up a bit.
+This row has links to my different activities that I do.
+Literary Lions Every Monday I have Literary Lions- where I am reading a book that students chose- I think that I am going to change this up a bit.
 It is from 8am-8:15am every Monday morning.
 Remote students can log in, but I also send calendar invites to teachers so they can join as a class while students are eating breakfast.

 Monthly Calendar

--Another reason I love CANVAS- is I can schedule announcements.
+I started creating these in October using Canva, but I realized it was so much easier through Google Slides (and easier to copy and paste) I get the ideas for dates from BrownieLocks and link back to our databases for students to access. -Another reason I love CANVAS- is I can schedule announcements.
 So, although this is a button for students to click on, I also make it a daily announcement and set it for 8:15am when school begins (and encourage my teachers to have students interact with my page.

 -Want a copy of the March calendar?
 Click on this link and it will copy the Google Slide (there are no links- you will have to add your own.